aharring83/Bacterial-Genomics-Workshop/README.md

 On a Mac or Linux machine, you can access a shell through a program called “Terminal”, which is already available on your computer.
 On a PC/Windows, you’ll need to download powershell or gitbash to access the shell.

-To save time, we will be working on a remote server, provided by CyVerse (located in Arizona), where all the necessary data and software is available.
+To save time, we will be working on a remote server, provided by the Nevada Institue of Personalized Medicine (NIPM), where all the necessary data and software is available.

 Here is a cheatsheet to help you with using text commands to interact with the CLI.